A Law Firm’s Guide to Cloud Services

 - And, finally, whether or not you need a managed cloud provider

-But first, what are cloud computing, services, hosting and technology?
+But first, what are cloud services

 - Uptime This one depends on what kind of cloud service and SLA you choose, but most managed cloud companies provide much higher levels of uptime than can generally be managed by in-house teams.
 We regularly help companies – including leading global firm DLA Piper – reach 99.99%-100% uptime.